 Meanwhile, those offering financial planning services ideally should hold a Certified Financial Planner (CFP) designation, but a potential client should not presume that this is the case.

 Prevalence of the Title

-Some of the leading firms that use the financial representative title among their sales forces are Northwestern Mutual, John Hancock, Allstate, and Guardian Life.
+Some of the leading firms that use the financial representative title among their sales forces are large companies, including Northwestern Mutual, John Hancock, Allstate, and Guardian Life.

-Compensation plans vary by firm and may be a mix of salary, incentive compensation (bonus) and/or commissions.
-Reflecting a growing trend within the financial services industry, financial representatives may be responsible for a host of expenses, such as for office space, equipment, marketing and sales materials.
-Such a trend already is established with respect to financial advisor pay.
+Compensation plans vary by firm and could be a mix of salary, incentive compensation (bonus) and/or commissions.
+Reflecting a growing trend within the financial services industry, financial representatives may be responsible for a host of expenses, such as for office space, equipment, marketing, and sales materials.
+This trend is already established for financial advisor pay.
 On the other hand, firms may cover such expenses and/or promise a minimum pay package for new hires in their first few years of employment in the field, to help them get established.

 Finding reliable statistics on average pay is complicated by classification issues.
 Most notably, the federal Bureau of Labor Statistics does not report data on financial representatives.
-Their most closely-related job categories are financial advisors and insurance sales agents (follow the links for both above), as well as "Securities, Commodities, and Financial Services Sales Agents."
-For the latter, median pay as of May 2014 was $72,070 and 90% earned between $32,170 and $187,200.
-The lattermost figure was up from $166,400 in 2010.
+Their most closely-related job categories are financial advisors and insurance sales agents, as well as "Securities, Commodities, and Financial Services Sales Agents."
+For the latter, median pay as of May 2017 was $63,780 and 90 percent earned between $33,060 and $208,200.
+The latter figure was up from $187,200 in 2014.

-Likewise, Indeed's figures are based just on current job postings in its system, and thus also are far from comprehensive.
-The average salary quotes in both sites also can be volatile, with ups and downs depending on current listings and user reports.
+Likewise, Indeed's figures are based strictly on current job postings in its system and thus are also far from comprehensive.
+The average salary quotes on both sites can also be volatile, with ups and downs depending on current listings and user reports.